newpush-labs/newpush-ai-conference/content/_index.md

   - block: logos
     content:
       title: "Sponsors Making This Possible"
-      text: "Thanks to the following sponsors for making this incredible event possible!"
+      text: "Thanks to the following sponsors for making this incredible event possible!
+Your generous contributions help us support this event, with all proceeds going to charity for children in Ukraine.
+We couldn't have done it without your support!"
       # Image path relative to assets/media/ folder
       logo_folder: 'sponsors/'
     design: